aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofitteroptions/_index.md

 ```

-Gets and sets the formatted strategy.
+the formatted strategy.
 The default value is CellStyle for performance.

 **Returns:**
 int